4RK4N/ttt-bot/README.md

 to change).

-You can edit `texts.json` files by hand, or through the built-in [Web text editor](#web-text-editor), which writes the same files.
+You can edit `texts.json` files by hand, or through the built-in [Web editor](#web-editor), which writes the same files.

-## Web text editor
+## Web editor

-A small browser UI for editing each module's `texts.json` without touching the server.
+A small browser UI for editing each module's `texts.json` and `config.json` without touching the server.
+Modules are organized into **side-tabs** (one per module).
 It runs as a **separate process/container** that shares the bot's `data/` directory, so saved edits take effect on the bot's next event - no restart.

 - **What's editable** is declared per module by a `web-plugin.json` manifest next to the module's `index.js`.
-Each manifest lists fields (`key`, `label`, `type: text | textarea`, optional `help`).
+Each manifest lists fields with a `key`, `label`, optional `help`, a `type` (`text`, `textarea`, `channel`, or `channel-multi`), and a `store` (`texts` for `texts.json`, `config` for `config.json`; defaults to `texts`).
 The editor scans modules at startup, so adding/removing editable fields is just editing that JSON - no code changes.
+- **Channel pickers**: `channel`/`channel-multi` fields render as dropdowns populated with the server's channels, fetched live via the bot token, so you set channel IDs by picking from a list instead of copying IDs by hand.
 - **Access** is restricted to **administrators of `guildId`**.
 Login is via Discord OAuth: the editor checks that your account has the Administrator permission on that server before letting you in.
-- **Safety**: writes are validated against the manifest (only known keys, string values) and written atomically, so a half-saved or malformed file can't reach the bot.
+- **Safety**: writes are validated against the manifest (only known keys, correct value types) and written atomically, so a half-saved or malformed file can't reach the bot.

 ### Configuration

-The editor reads `clientSecret`, `sessionSecret`, `oauthRedirectUri`, `webPort`, and `guildId` from `data/config.json`.
-These are only needed by the editor; the bot ignores them.
-See the
-[Configuration reference](INSTALL.md#configuration-reference) in `INSTALL.md`
-for each field, how to generate a session secret, and the exact `oauthRedirectUri` you must register under **Developer Portal -> OAuth2 ->
+The editor reads `clientSecret`, `sessionSecret`, `oauthRedirectUri`, `webPort`, and `guildId` from `data/config.json`, and uses the bot's `discordToken` to list the server's channels for the channel pickers.
+These are only needed by the editor; the bot ignores the OAuth/web ones.
+See the [Configuration reference](INSTALL.md#configuration-reference) in `INSTALL.md` for each field, how to generate a session secret, and the exact `oauthRedirectUri` you must register under **Developer Portal -> OAuth2 ->